Akitsuyoshi/CarND-Behavioral-Cloning-P3/README.md

 ![alt text][image1]

-I filtered to remove 80% of 0 angle image, and then the histogram changed to:
+It obviously shows that 0 angle images exist too much compared to other angle images.
+So I filtered to remove 80% of 0 angle image, and then the histogram changed to:

 ![alt text][image2]

-Seems it improved a bit deviation of datasets.
+Seems the filtering improved a bit deviation of datasets.

 And I use `sklearn.model_selection.train_test_split` to get training and validating sets.
 That splitted datasets 80% for training, and 20% for validation sets.